divagicha/Online-Docs-Manager-for-Hotels/README.md

 <!-- ABOUT -->
 ## About The Project

-As it's a usual process and task to take ID proof of all the guests arriving at the hotel to stay, instead of making copies of the ID, which consumes so much paper and difficult to maintain record of, we can upload a pic of that ID directly to google cloud with the ease to access it hierarchically in date-wise format with your own GDrive account.
+As it's a usual process and task to take ID proof of all the guests arriving at the hotel to stay, instead of making copies of the ID, which consumes so much paper and is difficult to maintain record of, we can upload a pic of that ID directly to google cloud with the ease to access it hierarchically in date-wise format with your own GDrive account.